joekemp/xplorotest/README.md

 I would have liked to have done more TDD.
 TDD does take a little longer but I believe it results in a more robust product.
 Ultimately time constraints forced my hand on this one.

-Other than TDD, I polished product would contain way more tests.
+Other than TDD, a polished product would contain way more tests.
 It's missing end-to-end and integration tests.
 I am also aware that no effort has been put into testing security like XSS or DNS attacks.

-There are some obvious features missing from the site.
-Pagination would have been a nice feature to have been able to implement.
+There are some obvious features missing from the project.
+Pagination would have been a nice feature to have been able to implement along with text showing the total number of results and how far through you are.
 I also think a loading animation would have been good for times when either my or Spotify's server are slow.

 I think it's good to have deployed the app so it can be easily tested on multiple devices.
 However, I would have liked to have had time to create a Dockerfile to push to Docker Hub for ease of testing locally.